-SHRA's Executive Director provides supportive direction and guidance to the organization in effectively implementing SHRA's mission and core goals.
-The Executive Director is responsible for developing and maintaining strong supportive relationships with elected officials at all levels of government.
-It is the Executive Director's responsibility to maintain fiscal integrity, to develop strategic partnerships with housing advocates, private and nonprofit organizations, business and community groups and residents, and to exercise visionary and innovative leadership to ensure that SHRA maintains a leading and proactive position in responding to external environmental factors that impact the future of the organization and its ability to successfully address Sacramento's housing and community development needs.
+SHRA's ED provides supportive direction to the organization in effectively implementing SHRA's mission and goals.
+The ED is responsible for developing and maintaining strong supportive relationships with elected officials at all levels of government.
+It is the ED's responsibility to maintain fiscal integrity, develop strategic partnerships with housing advocates, private and nonprofit organizations, business and community groups and residents, and to exercise visionary and innovative leadership to ensure that SHRA maintains a leading and proactive position in responding to external environmental factors that impact the future of the organization and its ability to successfully address Sacramento's housing and community development needs.

-SHRA's Executive Cabinet is comprised of the Executive Director, General Counsel, Deputy Directors, Directors of Administration, Development, Finance and Public Information Officer for Communications.
+SHRA's Executive Cabinet is comprised of the ED, General Counsel, Deputy Directors, Directors of Administration, Development, Finance and Public Information Officer for Communications.
 The Directors are responsible for all SHRA operations, as well as legal, fiscal and personnel management.
 The Administrative Support Departments include: Agency Clerk, Information Management Technology Services, Public and Internal Communications, Risk Management, Procurement and Finance.

-SHRA Departments

 The Housing Authority provides affordable housing in the City and County of Sacramento through the Conventional Public Housing Program, Housing Choice Voucher (HCV) programs, and through the selective use of tax credits and long term bond financed developments for extremely low-, very low-, and low-income families, seniors, and disabled individuals.
 Through the Conventional Public Housing Program, the Housing Authority provides apartments, duplexes, and some single-family homes to qualified low-income families.
 This housing is owned, managed and maintained by the Housing Authority, making it one of the largest landlords in Sacramento.